 Meet Rebecca

-Rebecca is the winner of ABC’s Dancing with the Stars, Costume Design contest.
-This international win launched her career from New York to Los Angeles into the world of entertainment.
-Rebecca has worked with many artists including Mike Colter, Michael B. Jordan, Glenn Close, Brad Pitt, Connie Britton, Owen Wilson, Thandiwe Newton, and Keke Palmer.
-She has also worked on the Emmy nominated costume teams of Blackish (designed by Michelle Cole) and Glee (designed by Lou Eyrich).
-Rebecca’s styling work has been featured in GQ, Time, Complex, and People magazine.
+She has collaborated with acclaimed artists including Mike Colter, Michael B. Jordan, Glenn Close, Connie Britton, Owen Wilson, Thandiwe Newton, and Keke Palmer, and contributed to the Emmy-nominated costume teams of Black-ish (designed by Michelle Cole) and Glee (designed by Lou Eyrich).
+Her styling work has been featured in GQ, TIME, Complex, and People Magazine.